 • Like many public agencies, WTA is facing increasing costs for essentials such as labor, benefits, vehicles, utilities, fuel, and more.

-• This proposed fare increase is one of several ways WTA is working to bring our operating expenses and revenues into balance.
+• Increasing fares—from $1 to $2 per ride—is one of several ways WTA is working to bring our operating expenses and revenues into balance.

 • Our ability to provide service into the future depends on balancing our operating expenses and revenues.